Pet Rat Food.

 Raw Peanuts, Blue cheese, Green Potatoes skins, Liquorice, Orange juice, Mango, Raw artichokes, Raw Dried beans, Raw Red cabbage, Raw Brussel Sprouts, Raw Sweet Potatoes, Avocado, Rhubarb, Lollies/Candy and Seaweed.

-If not sure, there are lot of websites that give more information on this topic.
+If not sure, there are a lot of websites that give more information on this topic.

 Rats should have clean fresh water at all times; a dip bottle is ideal for this.